ywarezk/nz-range-slider/README.md

 document.addEventListener('singleRangeChanged', <callback>, false); // for single UISlider
 ```
-The callback function will be called whenever the range is changed
+The callback function will be called whenever the range changes